On De Giorgi's lemma for variational interpolants in metric and Banach spaces: The Banach case: results

-\begin{remark}\slshape An approach based on Yosida regularization was also developed in \cite[Chap.\ 3]{Bacho:PHD} in order to extend the existence result for $\GBGS$ provided in \cite{MiRoSa13NADN}, \emph{without} the radial differentiability condition that was adopted therein (recall the discussion prior to Prop.\ \ref{prop:equivalence-structural}).
-In \cite{Bacho:PHD} the limit $\eta\to 0^+$ was performed on the level of the evolution equation.
-Here we resort to Yosida approximation to get rid of radial differentiability for the very proof of De Giorgi's estimate.
-Hence, the limiting process $\eta \to 0^+$ will be more delicate than in \cite{Bacho:PHD}, because variational interpolants are not absolutely continuous in $[0,\sigma_0]$, in contrast to solutions of the regularized $\GBGS$. \end{remark}
+A related approach based on Yosida regularization was developed in \cite[Chap.\,3]{Bacho:PHD} in order to extend the existence result for $\GBGS$ provided in \cite{MiRoSa13NADN}, \emph{without} the radial differentiability condition that was adopted therein (recall the discussion prior to Prop.\ \ref{prop:equivalence-structural}).
+In \cite{Bacho:PHD} the limit $\eta\to 0^+$ was performed on the level of the solutions of the evolution equation.